core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occassionally using a Confirmable message.
 See Section 4.5 of {{RFC7641}} for details.
 This requirement overrides the regular behavior of sending Non-Confirmable notifications in response to a Non-Confirmable request.

 A client can use the unicast cancellation methods of Section 3.6 of {{RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the group.
-In addition a client MAY explicitly deregister from all those servers at once, by sending a multicast GET request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
+In addition, a client MAY explicitly deregister from all those servers at once, by sending a multicast GET request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used or the multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing a group of servers through a CoAP-to-CoAP proxy or HTTP-CoAP proxy, the limitations stated in {{sec-proxy}} apply.

 ### Block-Wise Transfer ### {#sec-block-wise}

 Section 2.8 of {{RFC7959}} specifies how a client can use block-wise transfer (Block2 Option) in a multicast GET request to limit the size of the initial response of each server.
 The client has to use unicast for any further requests, separately addressing each different server, in order to retrieve more blocks of the resource from that server, if any.
-Also, a server (group member) that needs to respond to a multicast request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
+Also, a server (member of a targeted CoAP group) that needs to respond to a multicast request with a particularly large resource can use block-wise transfer (Block2 Option) at its own initiative, to limit the size of the initial response.
 Again, a client would have to use unicast for any further requests to retrieve more blocks of the resource.

 A solution for multicast block-wise transfer using the Block1 Option is not specified in {{RFC7959}} nor in the present document.
 Such a solution would be useful for multicast PUT/POST/PATCH/iPATCH requests, to efficiently distribute a large request payload as multiple blocks to all members of a CoAP group.
-Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the multicast group.
+Multicast usage of Block1 is non-trivial due to potential message loss (leading to missing blocks or missing confirmations), and potential diverging block size preferences of different members of the CoAP group.

 ## Transport ## {#sec-transport}
 In this document only UDP is considered as a transport protocol, both over IPv4 and IPv6.
 Therefore, {{RFC8323}} (CoAP over TCP, TLS, and WebSockets) is not in scope as a transport for group communication.